We are pleased to offer a Student Fellowship Program for gifted and aspiring students of instrumental music.

 Matisse Blundell- Trumpet- Age 15

 “I just love playing in Orchestra Toronto!!!!
 It’s such an uplifting and rewarding experience!
 I love the music we play – it’s diverse, interesting, and challenging.
-I learn a lot from every piece we play.
-And Kevin Mallon is always such a great conductor to work with.
-He has so much wisdom to share with us, and he always inspires us to do our best.
-(And plus, he is really nice and very funny!)
-I also really enjoy spending time with my OT colleagues.
+I learn a lot from every piece we play. … I also really enjoy spending time with my OT colleagues.
 I still marvel at how people from all different walks of life can come together and work towards a common goal – bringing great music to people.
 I think “Music for the love of it” really says it all – we all play because we love to, and that overrides our differences and brings us all together as one big happy group!

 Thank you OT for everything!!!!!”